| |

 8. Taste to make sure there is enough salt to your liking, add more if necessary.
 Remove from heat.

 9. Pour half a cup of the sauce into the bottom of the baking dish and lay a layer of eggplant over it.
-Then add more sauce over the eggplant, add a bit of both kinds of cheese over the top and then repeat the layering process until all the eggplant is used.
-Finally, top with the remaining cheeses.
-Drizzle 1 tbsp of olive oil over the top and garnish with the remainder of the basil.
+Continue layering eggplant, sauce then cheeses until all eggplant is used.

-10. Pop it into the oven at 400℉ for 20-25 minutes until it is golden and bubbly.
+12. Pop it into the oven at 400℉ for 20-25 minutes until it is golden and bubbly.

 Notes

-• It is important to salt the eggplant slices and allows them to sit.
+• It is important to salt the eggplant slices and allow them to sit.
 This draws out the excess moisture otherwise the moisture makes for a watered-down consistency to the sauce.
 Don't skip this step.

 • Slice eggplants into uniform 1/4-inch thick slices for best results